vrcarpentier/FSND_Linux_Server/README.md

 	• type in grader ALL=(ALL:ALL) ALL save and quit

 # Create an SSH key pair for grader using the ssh-keygen tool:

+# Configure the local timezone to UTC.

+	• sudo dpkg-reconfigure tzdata

+# Install and configure Apache to serve a Python mod_wsgi application.

+# Set it up in your server so that it functions correctly when visiting your server’s IP address in a browser.